IN THIS ARTICLE

 What Is a UI/UX Bootcamp?

-A bootcamp in UI/UX design is a short, intensive, practice-oriented learning program focussed on giving you the foundation, skills, and tools you need for a successful UX design career.
+A bootcamp in UI/UX design is a short, intensive, practice-oriented learning program focused on giving you the foundation, skills, and tools you need for a successful UX design career.
 A typical bootcamp:

 - Is 6-9 months long